flanksource/docs/docs/incidents/concepts/responders.md

 ## How to add a responder

-Responders clients are configured via the team spec.
+Responder clients are configured via the team spec.

 **Example:**